7th International Mayors’ Conference NOW

 Vienna / Austria, 16 – 18 February 2020

 We can all observe that tensions and growing divisions are endangering our societies.
-Hate speech, social media filter bubbles, incitement to antagonize each other based on cultural, social, economic and religious differences have become everyday phenomena.
+Hate speech, social media filter bubbles, incitement to antagonise each other based on cultural, social, economic and religious differences have become everyday phenomena.
 Therefore, finding ways to bring people together is more important than ever.
 At „Space for Encounter – Overcoming Division“ Mayors, young citizens from all ways of life, community workers, innovative NGOs, renowned researchers and practitioners, social entrepreneurs and urban planners from the Middle East to Northern Europe will come together to work on how social cohesion and youth participation in wide-reaching decisions can be brought forward at the local level.

 6th International Mayors’ Conference NOW